Accessibility statement for University of London

 - Some of our older embedded videos do not have captions or audio description

-- A small number PDFs do not meet accessibility standards
+- A small number of older PDFs may not fully meet accessibility standards

 What to do if you can’t access parts of this website

 If you need information on this website in a different format like accessible PDF or large print etc:

 We’ll consider your request and get back to you in 5-7 working days.

 Reporting accessibility problems with this website